levilindsey/space-debris/src/grafx/README.md

 - A collection of basic shape definitions, each with vertex position, normal, texture coordinate, and vertex indices configurations.
 - Algorithms for converting to and from a vertex indexing array.
-- An algorithm for polygon subdivision.
+- An algorithm for polygon [tesselation][tesselation].
-  - This is used for [tesselating][tesselation] all faces of a polygon into a parameterized number of triangles.
+  - This is used for subdividing all faces of a polygon into a parameterized number of triangles.
   - All of the resulting vertices can then be pushed out to a given radius in order to render a smoother sphere.
 - An algorithm for mapping spherical lat-long textures onto an icosahedron.